-When it comes to cutting foliage in far reach, nothing beats having the best pole saw.
+When it comes to precise cutting branches and foliage in far reach, nothing beats having the best pole saw.
 With a quality pole saw you won’t have to take out the stepladder and wield the chainsaw or bow saw at dangerous heights to do your gardening jobs.

 This handy tool turns to trim and pruning into all but a piece of cake.
 And even if you are new to it, it won’t take much time to realize how useful it can be.